surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 SurveyCreator.defaultStrings.ed.toolboxGeneralCategory = "Common";
 ```

-To allow expaned more then one category, set the property **allowExpandMultipleCategories** to true.
+To allow expand more than one category, set the property **allowExpandMultipleCategories** to true.
 If you want to keep all your categories always expanded, then set the following property **keepAllCategoriesExpanded** property to true.
 ```javascript
 creator.toolbox.allowExpandMultipleCategories = true;